minagawah/minagawah/README.md

 ### Hi there 👋

-Hi.
+Hi, this is Mina.
 I live in Japan :japan: :shinto_shrine: :sushi: and I practice martial arts :octocat:.
 I love Rust! :crab:
 I usually create repos for my own benefit :avocado:, but I hope you will find them helpful to you as well! :seedling: :flamingo:

 **[sowngwala-js](https://github.com/minagawah/sowngwala-js)**